 - 1. Save all invoices, approval emails and other supporting documents which have been sent to the finance@integrityaction.org email address on google drive in a folder named with the date of the payment run. - 2.
 Prepare a spreadsheet listing all payments due (using the same format as the previous month).
 Number the payments and ensure that all supporting documents have the same numerical reference in the payment folder. - 3.
 Set up payments on HSBCnet. - 4.
-A different person approves the payments on HSBCnet. - 5.
-Enter invoices and related bank transactions into Aqilla. - 6.
-Send remittances to staff and suppliers (no remittances are required for payroll as payslips are provided by HaysMcIntytre for this purpose). - 7.
-For foreign payments, monitor when the payment is received by the payee.
+A different person approves the payments on HSBCnet (NB the system requires dual authorisation of all payments, so the approver and the person setting up the payment will necessarily be different.
+If a payment needs to be altered / corrected in any way, the last person to edit the details is not also able to approve it).